liip/RMT/README.md

 and `composer.lock`), the RMT configuration file(`.rmt.yml`) and the `RMT` executable script to it.
 The `vendor` directory should be ignored since it is populated simply by running `composer install`

+### Option 2: as a phar file
+RMT can be installed through [phar-composer](https://github.com/clue/phar-composer/), which needs to be [installed](https://github.com/clue/phar-composer/#install) for that. phar-composer is a useful tool that allows you to create runable phar files from composer packages.

+if you have phar-composer installed, you can run:

+    sudo phar-composer install liip/RMT

+and have phar-composer build and install the phar file to your $PATH, which then allows you to run it simply as `rmt` from command line or you can run

+    phar-composer build liip/RMT

+and copy the resulting phar manually where you need it (either set the phar as executable `chmod +x rmt.phar` and execute it directly `./rmt.phar` or  run it by invoking it through PHP `php rmt.phar`.

+For the usage substitute RMT with what ever variant you have decided to use.

 Usage
 -----